Carroll Spinney, 'Sesame Street' puppeteer who brought Big Bird to life, dies | DW | 08.12.2019

 Sesame Workship hailed their colleague as "an artistic genius" with a "kind of loving view of the world."
 Spinney won many prestigious awards in his career for his beloved characters.

-The famed creator and puppeteer of the beloved 'Sesame Street' characters Big Bird and Oscar the Grouch, Carroll Spinney, died at his home in Connecticut at the age of 85, Sesame Workshop said in a statement.
+The famed creator and puppeteer of the beloved 'Sesame Street' characters Big Bird and Oscar the Grouch, Carroll Spinney, died at his home in Connecticut at the age of 85, Sesame Workshop said in a statement Sunday.

 "Caroll was an artistic genius whose kind and loving view of the world helped shape and define Sesame Street from its earliest days in 1969 through five decades," his colleagues said.